Farmers’ Market Vegetable Lasagna is a hearty yet fresh lasagna that’s especially tasty in the summer.

 After that we decided to continue the fun with a round of mini golf!
-I chose the hottest pink ball I could find, natch.
+I chose the hottest pink ball I could find, of course.

 The last time Ben and I played mini golf, about 4 years ago, we got into the biggest argument ever.
 Neither of us remember what it was about (we probably didn’t even know 5 minutes after,) but thankfully this time was much more pleasant!

 The conversation, anyway, not so much the game.
-Gosh, I just suck at golf!
+I just suck at golf!
 My score for 18 holes, including two penalty shots for landing in the rocks at hole 4 in the water at hole 17?
-65. Gulp.
+65. SIXTY FIVE.